Sonora Matancera: The 1940s

 Bienvenido Granda sang lead vocals from 1940 to 1954, the first truly important sonero to perform and record with the conjunto.
 Another source says that he joined La Sonora Matancera in 1942 while a third source says it was in 1944.
 Whatever the case may be, his association with Sonora Matancera made it famous throughout the Spanish-speaking Caribbean.
 No one recorded more tunes with the ensemble than Bienvenido Granda, as he made over 200 recordings during his time with the ensemble.

 In 1942, La Sonora Matancera left CMQ.
 It would now broadcast — with Bienvenido Granda as lead singer — over the airwaves of RHC Radio.

-Pedro Knight and Ezequiel "Lino" Frías left Arsenio Rodríguez's conjunto to join Sonora Matancera on the same day in 1944.
+Pedro Knight and Ezequiel "Lino" Frías Gómez left Arsenio Rodríguez's conjunto to join Sonora Matancera on the same day in 1944.
 These two steered the collective towards a more modern sound.
 The one gave the brass section more heft while the other enhanced the rhythm section.
 Pianist Lino Frías anchored La Sonora's rhythm section until 1976.
 He was also a superb composer and arranger.

 In 1944, the conjunto made its next-to-last recordings for RCA-Victor.
 It also was signed to a recording contract by the newly established Panart Records.

 Original director Valentín Cané led the group till an asthmatic condition forced him to retire in 1946.
 He continued to receive pay as if he were an active member of La Sonora Matancera till he died two years later.
 In 1946, in place of Valentín Cané, Tata Güines, who was a member of the groundbreaking ensemble led by Israel "Cachao" López in the late 1950s and the early 1960s, became the conguero for a short time.
 Carlos "Patato" Valdés also held this position for a few months.

 Ángel "Yiyo" Alfonso Furias took over the tumbadora chair in 1948 and thus completed the quintessential lineup.
 From 1948 to 1954, it consisted of: